smallThinking/truffle-zeppelin-boilerplate/README.md

 ---

-Made with ❤️ to Ethereum by SmallThinking :kr::heart::jp:
+Made with ❤️ to Ethereum by SmallThinking